-The motor unit contains an electric motor that drives a reduction gear via a belt.
+The motor unit consists of a cast and machined aluminium housing.
+The motor housing is anodised before painting The motor unit contains an electric motor that drives a reduction gear via a belt.
 The reduction gear in turn drives the lower bearing assembly, and thereby the sail extrusion, via one or two flanges.